 - A. Working backwards, calculate the initial velocity and direction.
-(You have Vx and Vy, find V, the hypotenuse.
-Round V to no decimals.) - B. If it is launched ground to ground, how long will it take to hit the ground?
+(Find V, the hypotenuse.) - B. If it is launched ground to ground, how long will it take to hit the ground?
 (Can't you just use the Vy you were given?) - C. How far away does it land? - D. How high does it go? - 2.
 A second projectile is launched as shown below.
 (Do most of this one on your own.)

-- A. Working backwards, calculate the initial velocity and direction.
-(Again, round V to no decimals.) - B. If it is launched ground to ground, how long will it take to hit the ground? - C. How far away does it land? - D. How high does it go?
+- A. Working backwards, calculate the initial velocity and direction. - B. If it is launched ground to ground, how long will it take to hit the ground? - C. How far away does it land? - D. How high does it go?